MarieSchweiz/dvsty/_posts/2015-10-28-lobsterpicker.markdown

 Our recent version of the lobsterpicker is released on Github and available in the [Google Play store as Demo app](https://play.google.com/store/apps/details?id=com.larswerkman.lobsterpickerproject).
 Check it out.

 <img class="image-center" src="/docs/2015-10-28-lobsterpicker/Screenshot_2015-10-19-14-54-25_framed.png">
+The Lobsterpicker project is available on [Github](https://github.com/LarsWerkman/Lobsterpicker).
+Licensed under the Apache License, Version 2.0.

 * Platform: Android
 * Design language: Material